-3) Eye-catching displays.
 At most parties you might walk by a bowl of chips or party mix and either walk right by it or mindlessly grab some.
 Make your food visible and intentional.
-A veggie tower; a cornucopia spilling with fruit; a Death Star carved out of watermelon…you get the idea.
-Weave your theme into your display, and better yet – let your kid brainstorm on the best way to display it.
+A veggie tower; a cornucopia spilling with fruit; some crazy watermelon carving…you get the idea.
+Weave your theme into your display.
+Better yet. let your kid brainstorm on the best way to display it.

-4) Make your own.
 Not you – them.
-We’re talking make-your-own pizzas, taco bars, baked potato bars, and so on.
+We’re talking make-your-own pizzas, taco bars, baked potato bars, a mocktail bar, and so on.
 You offer plenty of toppings that include green onions, chopped bell peppers, avocado slices, etc. If the kids pass them up – fine.
 But why not give them the opportunity to add a little color to their creations?

 Now – let them eat cake!